dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 > any kind.
 If you're wondering, yes, I am a victim here -- of what,
 > I'm not quite sure.
 I must certainly have [False Memory
 > Syndrome](https://en.wikipedia.org/wiki/False_memory_syndrome),
-> although it seems everyone around me seems intent on exacerbating to
+> although it seems everyone around me seems intent on exacerbating
-> delude and discredit me, while I'm isolated and in poverty of
+> that to delude and discredit me, while I'm isolated and in poverty
-> information.
+> of information.
 It is criminal.
 I have no problems distinguishing
 > fantasy and reality -- I'm sick of pondering all the
 > what-ifs.
 Besides familiarizing myself with Wikipedia's
 > [encyclopedia of